jesuslop/typora-to-obsidian/README.md

 ## MathJax line breaks

 Obsidian renders math with MathJax so it suffers [this](https://github.com/mathjax/MathJax/issues/2312) 2019 bug.
-The mitigation here is to enclose all displayed math expressions `($$ ... $$)` in a `gathered` environment, so the expressions is transformed into
+The mitigation here is to enclose all displayed math expressions `($$ ... $$)` in a `gathered` environment, so an expression is transformed into

 ```
 $$\begin{gathered}
 ...
 \end{gathered}$$
 ```
 As released, the script does this to *all* such expressions.
-Users are invited to fork and enhance it so the fix only applies to expressions containing `\\` line breaks.
+Users are invited to fork and enhance the script so the fix only applies to expressions containing `\\` line breaks.

 ## No math multiline expression support inside quotations in Obsidian